Director of Communications and Events

 Michael joined the Institute in May 2008.
 He has conducted cross-government research into organisational behaviour, machinery of government changes, and information technology.
 His current research focuses on behaviour change and public policy-making.
 Previously, he was at RAND Europe (a not-for-profit public policy research institute), specialising in futures thinking and performance management.
 He holds undergraduate and postgraduate degrees from Cambridge University.

 Miguel joined the institute in November 2011.
-He leads the Institute’s work on economic growth in partnership with the London School of Economics and Political Science.
-The ongoing “LSE Growth Commission in partnership with the Institute for Government” aims to provide the authoritative contribution to the formulation and implementation of a long-term growth strategy in the UK.
+He leads the Institute’s work on economic growth in partnership with the London School of Economics and Political Science and the University of Strathclyde.

 Miguel is an economist with extensive experience of working and influencing policy-focused environments.
 He has played a variety of roles at the heart of Government (providing advice to the Treasury, the Prime Minister's Strategy Unit, and No10); in Government departments (as a strategy advisor to the Department for Education); outside Government, as a leading economist in the Institute for Public Policy Research, an advisor to foreign think tanks, and an economics commentator in the international media.

-Miguel’s research interests lie in the drivers of income determination and growth; the economics of the welfare state; and the political economy of redistribution.
+Miguel’s research interests include the drivers of income determination and growth; the economics of the welfare state; and the political economy of institutional reform.

 Catherine is the Institute’s resident historian.
 She joined the Institute in November 2008 from academia.
 She leads the Institute’s work on the history of Whitehall and reform and on managing changes of government.
 Catherine is an expert commentator on: